 The Different Travel Company is in Introducer Appointed Representative of Campbell Irvine who are authorised and regulated by the Financial

 Click here to buy your policy .
 Campbell Irvine are independent experts in providing bespoke insurance and risk solutions for both corporate clients and individuals.
 They are a firm of Registered Insurance Brokers who have been established for over 35 years, who pride themselves on quality, professional and above all a personal service.

 What if I have existing travel insurance policy cover?

 If you have existing insurance, we require you to inform your insurance company of the type of activities you will be involved with, as your policy may not cover these activities and failure to inform the insurance broker of the type of activity might invalidate any subsequent claim you make.
 The Different Travel Company is not responsible for any loss as a result of your failure to check that your insurance policy covers you for everything involved in your tour.Back to Top

 Are you a charity?

-No. Different Travel is a direct action charity challenge tour operator.
+No. The Different Travel Company is a direct action charity challenge tour operator.
 However, we do work with charities and other organisations on fundraising challenges.